De Anza Youth Badminton Clinic – Frequently Asked Questions

 Where do I park?

-On Flea Market Saturdays, you may enter lot C (the Stelling Parking Structure area) and inform the parking attendant that you are making a drop off for the Physical Education area.
+On Flea Market Saturdays (first Saturday of the month), you may enter lot C (the Stelling Parking Structure area) and inform the parking attendant that you are making a drop off for the Physical Education area.
 You will be allowed access to the lot, but if you park without a permit, you may be cited.

 Other questions?
 Contact Coach Mark at firstname.lastname@example.org

-Proceeds from this clinic support the De Anza College women’s badminton team
+Proceeds from the clinics support the De Anza College women’s badminton team

 Contact: Mark Landefeld